zhukaihan/Rect-iOS/README.md

 The playable version is also available at game.zhukaihan.com

+Created by Max Manning and Kaihan Zhu on 14/07/28.
+Copyright (c) 2015 Kaihan Zhu and Max Manning.
+All rights reserved.

 Name: Rect();
 Team Members: Max Manning, Peter Zhu;
 Goal: To "revolutionize" the platforming genre.